pyca/cryptography/docs/development/c-bindings.rst

 You can create bindings for any name that exists in some version of the library you're binding against.
 However, the project also has to keep supporting older versions of the library.
-In order to acchieve this, binding modules have ``CUSTOMIZATIONS`` and ``CONDITIONAL_NAMES`` constants.
+In order to achieve this, binding modules have ``CUSTOMIZATIONS`` and ``CONDITIONAL_NAMES`` constants.